Skip to main content

 (C) Agencies participating in LEADS shall meet the following requirements:

-(3) Adhere to policies and guidelines published in the NCIC operating manual, CJIS security policy, LEADS operating manual, LEADS security policy, newsletters, and administrative messages from LEADS, all of which are either available on the ODPS/LEADS intranet or disseminated to LEADS agencies.
+(5) Adhere to policies and guidelines published in the NCIC operating manual, CJIS security policy, LEADS operating manual, III manual, N-DEx policy, NICS policy, Nlets policy, newsletters, and administrative messages from LEADS, all of which are either available on the LEADS intranet or disseminated to LEADS agencies.

-(6) Execute appropriate application, participation agreement, and holder of the record forms.
-These forms must be kept current and will be reviewed and updated triennially as part of the agency audit.
-The completed forms will be filed with LEADS and the user agency.
+(6) Execute all required agreements and forms.
+These agreements and forms must be kept current and on file for review and updated as part of the agency audit.
+The completed agreements and forms will be filed with LEADS and the user agency.

-(9) Train all personnel of the agency having access to LEADS data with the capabilities, services offered and rules of LEADS.
-Compliance with this rule shall include, but is not limited to, completion of the LEADS provided practitioner lesson plan and biennial security awareness training.
+(8) Train all personnel of the agency having access to LEADS data with the capabilities, services offered and rules of LEADS.
+Compliance with this rule shall include, but is not limited to, completion of the LEADS provided training.

 Supplemental Information